-Tango is such a hot, spicy dance for a chilly, icy land.
-For more on that, Check out this clip from a 1993 “60 Minutes” episode called Tango Finlandia.
+Tango is certainly a hot, spicy dance for such a chilly, icy land.
+For more on that, check out this clip from a 1993 “60 Minutes” episode called Tango Finlandia.

 For additional information on Tango’s history, there are lots of resources available online.
 I like this one, dancefacts.net.